I’m originally from New Orleans, but in late 2005 Hurricane Katrina uprooted me to Texas; and I’ve lived in the Dallas area ever since.

 A real benefit that I especially got from learning Jimi Hendrix and Stevie Ray Vaughn records was that I learned how to project power in my guitar playing; how to really attack my guitar, and make my guitar riffs and solos really mean something!

-For better or for worse, I wear all the hats on this album: song writer, guitarist, bassist, vocalist, producer, recording engineer, mixing & mastering engineer, and drum programmer.
-Yes, I programmed the drum parts for all the songs myself…on my trusty, but rapidly aging Boss DR-880 Rhythm Machine; which I’ve had since 2005.
+For better or for worse, I wear all the hats on my albums: song writer, guitarist, bassist, vocalist, producer, recording engineer, mixing & mastering engineer, and drum programmer.
 I can’t play a lick of drums…but I can do some damage with a drum machine.
-The songs were all written by me.

-Don’t get me wrong: the rock-n-roll power trio is my thing, or thang, as some would say.
-But the power trios that I put together over the years never lasted for very long, or went anywhere; so I have never built a name for myself as a performing musician.
+The rock-n-roll power trio is my thing, or thang, as some would say.
+But the power trios that I put together over the years never lasted for very long, or went anywhere.
 I have been a 9 to 5 working stiff all my life.
 I currently work in IT as a Network Engineer.